 4 Common Sense reasons it can benefit you to Self-Publish

-• Ownership Self-publishing can be the road to your independence.
+Self-Publishing can be the road to your independence.
 Do you dream of being your own boss?
 Do you desire more personal freedom?
 You can turn that dream into a reality.
-As a self-publisher, you own all rights to your book, whereas a traditional publisher would likely own the rights.
-If they lose interest in your book, you cannot print additional copies unless you purchase those rights back.
+You own all rights to your book as a self-publisher, whereas a traditional publisher would likely own the rights.
+If they lose interest in your book, you cannot print additional copies unless you purchase those rights.
 Traditional publishers often require you to purchase your book from them to do any promotion you choose to do for your book.
-As your own publisher you print as many books as you need.
+As your own publisher, you print as many books as you need.
 Here is a dynamic, proven way to shape your own destiny.

-• Timing Traditional publishers work on a long production cycle, they often plan a year to a year and a half—or even longer—to get a book out.
-As a self-publisher you can do it in a fraction of that time.
+Traditional publishers work on a long production cycle.
+They often plan a year to a year and a half—or even longer—to get a book out.
+As a Self-Publisher, you can do it in a fraction of that time.
 It’s your material, your career move – you can take control of when you want to publish.

-• Increased Income Self-publishing offers the potential for huge profits.
-Like I said before, publishing a book is one thing, making money from it is another.
+Self-Publishing offers the potential for huge profits.
 When you use creativity, persistence, and sound business sense, money is there to be made.
-Most publishers require their authors to do their own promotion, but if you have to do your own promotion, why not self-publish it anyway and make more money?
-Even if you don’t make a lot of money, Self-Publishing gives you the opportunity to get back what you put in.
-If you set a plan and work hard at it, you’ll be making it rain in no time.
-Or, you can work hard only for some big time publisher to tell you that you’re just not good enough.
+Most publishers require their authors to do their own promotion, but if you have to do your own promotion, why not Self-Publish it anyway and make more money?
+Even if you don’t make much, Self-Publishing allows you to get back what you put in.
+If you set a plan and work hard at it, you’ll be “making it rain” in no time.
+Or, you can work hard for some big-time publisher to tell you that you’re just not good enough.

-• Control Self-publishing gives you the final say on the direction of your book.
-Your book reflects your vision and not someone else’s.
-You can personally guide every step, or hire professionals to be on your team.
+Self-Publishing gives you the final say on the direction of your book.
+It reflects your vision and not someone else’s.
+You can personally guide every step or hire professionals to be on your team.
 You can choose the cover you like, the typeface, and the title you want.
 You maintain absolute control over your own book.

-Whether you choose to publish Traditionally, or Self-Publish, completing a book is a great accomplishment.
+Whether you publish Traditionally or Self-Publish, completing a book is a great accomplishment.
 As to whether or not you’re making money from it, that’s up to you.
-So go ahead, finish that masterpiece; self-publish if that’s what you want to do, defy the stereotypes, and live your happily ever after.
+So go ahead, finish that masterpiece, self-publish if that’s what you want to do, defy the stereotypes, and live happily ever after.